The Long Walk Wall Rock Climbing

 When closed, the closures include the named rock formations and the areas surrounding the base of the formation.
 This includes all climbing routes, outcroppings, cliffs, faces, ascent and descent routes, and climber's access trails to the formation.

 Areas not listed are presumed to be open.
 These closures will be lifted or extended as conditions dictate.

 - **THIS CRAG IS ACTUALLY NEVER CLOSED.***

-Walking this far for a single pitch crag is not going to be everyone's cop of tea but, if you make the effort, you will be rewarded.
-Splitter cracks on excellent, and unique, Lumpy granite in a secluded setting.
+Walking this far for a single pitch crag is not going to be everyone's cup of tea but, if you make the effort, you will be rewarded.
+You get splitter cracks on excellent, and unique, Lumpy granite in a secluded setting.